Opdex/SSAS/README.md

 - Host a HTTPS endpoint that is used in the Stratis ID URI callback
   - The endpoint _must_ validate the structure and contents of the request body
   - The endpoint _must_ verify the signature and its contents
-  - The endpoint _must_ verify the expiry datetime has not passed
+  - The endpoint _must_ verify the expiry datetime has not passed, if it present

 ___